WLJSTeam/wljs-docs/docs/frontend/Reference/Interpreter/Offload.md

 ## Options
 ### `"Volatile"`
-Blocks or allows dynamic updates.
+Blocks or allows updates.
 Only normal evaluation will be allowed if it is set to `False`.
 The default values is `True`

 :::warning
 In such case an expression will not be evaluated during the updates and will return undefined value.
 Use it only in constructions like `CompoundExpression`